 //If services are supplied by a nonresident supplier to a taxable recipient in Guinea, the recipient must generally account for the VAT, under Article 373 Bis of the Tax Code.

 The supplier may be required to appoint a tax representative.
-For more information, see Section 9.2.
+For more information, see [9.2]Section 9.2[end].

 If services – other than selected services -- are supplied through a an e-commerce service platform, the platform must generally register and account for the VAT.
-For more information, see Section 13.3.
+For more information, see [13.3]Section 13.3[end].

 If a foreign supplier has a PE in Guinea, the requirement to appoint a tax representative does not apply.

-For more information on tax representatives, see Section 9.2.
+For more information on tax representatives, see [9.2]Section 9.2[end].

 5. Place of Supply (or Equivalent)